The transmission of medical knowledge to the Islamic world and the development of clinical medicine

 The Warwick Epidemics project aims at editing and translating into English three books out of four of Galen's Commentary on Hippocrates' Epidemics: Book 1, for which large parts of the Greek original survive; Book 2, where no Greek is extant; and Book 6, which is partially lost in Greek.
 These three books represent ca. three quarters of Hunayn's Arabic translation and cover the entirety of those parts that are lost in Greek.
 In addition, textual analyses and comparisons of Books 1 and 6 with other translations will provide insights into the history of the Greek-Arabic translation movement and Hunayn's translation technique and terminology.

-In its first phase from 2008 to 2012, which focused on Books 1 and 2 and was funded by a Wellcome Trust project grant, the project team consisted of two post-doctoral research assistants, Uwe Vagelpohl and Bink Hallum , who worked under the supervision of Peter E. Pormann and Simon Swain .
-In the current phase, which started in 2012, Uwe Vagelpohl and Simon Swain have attended to the completion of the work on Bks 1-2.
-Publication will happen in 2014 for vol. 1 (Bk.
-1) and in 2016 for vol. 2 (Bk.
+In its first phase from 2008 to 2012, which focused on Books 1 and 2 and was funded by a Wellcome Trust project grant, the project team consisted of two post-doctoral research assistants, Uwe Vagelpohl and Bink Hallum , who worked under the supervision of Peter E. Pormann and Simon Swain.
+In the second phase, which started in 2012, Uwe Vagelpohl and Simon Swain have attended to the completion of the work on Books 1 and 2.
+They were published in 2014 (Bk.
+1) and 2016 (Bk.
 2).
-In addition Uwe Vagelpohl is now editing and translating Book 6 as a Wellcome History of Medicine Fellow.
+From 2012 to 2018, Uwe Vagelpohl also edited and translated Book 6 of the commentary as a Wellcome History of Medicine Fellow.